 - Diagnoses : Psychological : Depression (Studies and writings)

-- Personal : Death : Suicide (Hanged himself)
+- Personal : Death : Unusual (rumor that he hanged himself)

 - Vocation : Education : Librarian (College)

 - Vocation : Occult Fields : Astrologer (Hobby)